KCErb/cordwainer/tutorials/tasks.md

 Next this gets combined with the files array into an RSpec command via the `rspec` method.
 The output is

 ```
-rspec --tty -e ::Shape -rshoes-swt/spec/spec_helper --tag ~no_swt --tag ~fails_on_osx  shoes-swt/spec/shoes/cli_spec.rb shoes-swt/spec/shoes/swt/animation_spec.rb shoes-swt/spec/shoes/swt/app_spec.rb shoes-swt/spec/shoes/swt/arc_spec.rb ... a/bunch/more/files
+rspec --tty -e ::Shape -rshoes-swt/spec/spec_helper --tag ~no_swt --tag ~fails_on_osx
+shoes-swt/spec/shoes/cli_spec.rb
+shoes-swt/spec/shoes/swt/animation_spec.rb
+shoes-swt/spec/shoes/swt/app_spec.rb
+shoes-swt/spec/shoes/swt/arc_spec.rb
+...
+a/bunch/more/files
 ```

 Finally `jruby_run` runs the command with a new `jruby` instance passing in the command (and the start on first thread option if applicable).

 ### spec:swt:integration vs spec:core

-The primary difference between the way the `swt` specs run the `shoes-core` specs and the way `core` runs them is which `spec_helper` file gets included.
+The primary difference between the way the `swt` specs run the `shoes-core` specs and the way `core` runs them is which `spec_helper` file gets included. `swt` does [this](https://github.com/shoes/shoes4/blob/master/tasks/rspec.rb#L39) while `core` does [this](https://github.com/shoes/shoes4/blob/master/tasks/rspec.rb#L101).
 After that the rest is the same.
-The next tutorial will dig into what these `spec_helper` files do and how they specify which backend to test the frontend with so I'll leave off on that for now.
+The next tutorial will dig into what these `spec_helper` files do and how they specify which backend to test the frontend with, so I'll leave off on that for now.

-## Conclusion
+## Overview

 So we took a quick spin through a lot of code that supports getting Shoes up and running in a development environment, with an app given, and for testing.

-Since these tutorials are for Shoes developers and Shoes is meant to be some kind of TDD / BDD / DDD, the next set of tutorials will walk through the Shoes frontend class by class by looking at how these specs desribe it.
+Since these tutorials are for Shoes developers and Shoes is meant to be some kind of TDD / BDD / DDD, the next set of tutorials will walk through the Shoes frontend (core) class by class, by looking at how these specs describe it.